Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: Introduction

 When $\mathcal{Q}$ is free group of rank $\geq 2$, which is our main focus for this paper, we say that $ E_{Q}$ is a free-by-free group and it is known that $ E_{Q}\cong \F\rtimes \widehat{\mathcal{Q}}$, where $\widehat{\mathcal{Q}}$ is some (any) lift of $\mathcal{Q}$ to $\aut$.
 In this paper we give necessary and sufficient conditions for $E_Q$ to be hyperbolic using the dynamical information of the generators of $\mathcal{Q} < \out$ obtained from train track maps of free group automorphisms, as well as via their actions on the complex of free factors $\FF$.

-An outer automorphism $\phi$ is \emph{atoroidal} (or hyperbolic) if no power of $\phi$ fixes a conjugacy class in $\F$.
+An outer automorphism $\phi$ is \emph{atoroidal} (or hyperbolic) if no power of $\phi$ fixes a nontrivial conjugacy class in $\F$.
 Atoroidal automorphisms are a special class of exponentially growing elements of $\out$.
 Using train-track theory, Bestvina-Feighn-Handel \cite{BFH-00} developed dynamical invariants for exponentially growing outer automorphisms of $\F$, called \emph{attracting and repelling laminations}.
-Namely, associated to each exponentially growing outer automorphism $\phi$ (respectively $\phi^{-1}$), we have finitely many invariant sets of biinfinite \emph{lines} in the (compatified Cayley graph of) the Gromov hyperbolic space $\F\cup\partial\F$ called \emph{attracting laminations} (respectively \emph{repelling laminations}), denoted by $\mathcal{L}^+(\phi)$ (respectively $\mathcal{L}^-(\phi)$).
-Atoroidal outer automorphisms are characterised by the property that for every conjugacy class $[w]$, the sequence $\phi^i([w])$ converges to some element of $\mathcal{L}^+(\phi)$ as $i\to\infty$ (Lemma 3.1, \cite{Gh-20}).
-The first author showed that these sets were central to describing the Cannon-Thurston laminations for the extension group $\F\rtimes \langle \phi \rangle$ (Lemma 4.4, \cite{Gh-20}).
+Namely, associated to each exponentially growing outer automorphism $\phi$ (respectively $\phi^{-1}$), we have finitely many invariant sets of biinfinite \emph{lines} in the (compactified Cayley graph of) Gromov hyperbolic space $\F\cup\partial\F$.
+These sets of lines are called \emph{attracting laminations} (respectively \emph{repelling laminations}) and denoted by $\mathcal{L}^+(\phi)$ (respectively $\mathcal{L}^-(\phi)$).
+Atoroidal outer automorphisms are characterized by the property that for every conjugacy class $[w]$, the sequence $\phi^i([w])$ converges to some element of $\mathcal{L}^+(\phi)$ as $i\to\infty$ (Lemma 3.1, \cite{Gh-20}).
+Ghosh showed that these sets were central to describing the Cannon-Thurston laminations for the extension group $\F\rtimes \langle \phi \rangle$ (Lemma 4.4, \cite{Gh-20}).
 We use $\mathcal{L}^\pm(\phi)$ to denote the union of the two lamination sets $\mathcal{L}^+(\phi)$ and $\mathcal{L}^-(\phi)$.

+We show that $\mathcal{L}^\pm(\phi)$ is instrumental in characterising hyperbolicity of the extension group $E_Q$, when $Q$ is a free group of rank $\geq 2$.
+Our theorem \ref{hypnas} shows that in this case the extension group is hyperbolic, provided we enforce the condition that the attracting and repelling laminations associated to the generators of $Q$ to be pairwise disjoint.
+We also require throughout the paper that our outer automorphisms are \emph{rotationless} (see Section \ref{sec:CT}), a condition that ensures that we will be able to use special relative train track maps, which can be achieved by taking a uniform power of automorphisms (\cite{FH-11}).